Practices

 International law is the law of treaties, multilateral agreements, international institutions, customary international law, and the jurisprudence of international tribunals.
 It covers issues such as human rights, territorial boundaries, climate change, environmental protection, trade and investment, intellectual property, diplomatic relations, law of the sea, humanitarian law, international criminal law, international arbitration, and the law and practice of international institutions, as well as how all this intersects with domestic law and legal institutions.
 It is an enormously wide-ranging and complex field of law, with far more “real life” impacts than many people realize—yet the practice itself remains relatively small, highly specialized, and largely inaccessible to those affected.

-Forum Nobis can help communities and organizations with research, advice, and, in very select cases, legal representation.
+Forum Nobis help communities and organizations with research, advice, and, in very select cases, legal representation.
 Forum Nobis aims to offer international legal services on a pro bono or low bono basis to certain clients as part of its mission of promoting a more equitable and inclusive international legal discourse.